Witnessing Quantum Incompatibility Structures in High-Dimensional Multimeasurement Systems: Abstract

 \section{Abstract}

-Quantum incompatibility is referred as the phenomenon that some quantum measurements cannot be performed simultaneously, and is also used in various quantum information tasks.
-However, it is still a challenge to certify whether a given set of multiple high-dimensional measurements respects a specific structure of incompatibility.
-To address this problem, we propose a modified quantum state discrimination protocol that decomposes complex compatibility structures into pair-wise ones and employs noise robustness to witness incompatibility structures.
-Our method is capable of detecting genuine $n$-wise incompatibility and some specific general compatibility structures, as demonstrated by our experimental verification of incompatibility structures of $4$ mutually unbiased bases in a qutrit system.
-The experimental results show that our approach is a direct and intuitive tool to witness incompatibility structures in high-dimensional multi-measurement scenarios.
+Quantum incompatibility, referred as the phenomenon that some quantum measurements cannot be performed simultaneously, is necessary for various quantum information processing tasks, such as nonlocality and steering.
+When these applications come to high-dimensional multi-measurement scenarios, it is crucial and challenging to witness the incompatibility of measurements with complex structures.
+To address this problem, we propose a modified quantum state discrimination protocol that decomposes complex compatibility structures into pairwise ones and employs noise robustness to bound incompatibility structures.
+We then derive arithmetic bounds for arbitrary measurements and analytical bounds for mutually unbiased bases, and capture some quantum incompatibility structures where measurements are partly compatible and partly incompatible.
+Finally, we experimentally demonstrate our results and connect them with quantum steering, quantum simulability and quantum communications.

 \textit{Introduction.---}In quantum physics, some observables or measurements cannot commute with each other, which implies that one cannot acquire precise information from them simultaneously \cite{robertson1929uncertainty}.
 This feature is known as quantum incompatibility, which gives a notion of nonclassicality for quantum measurements or observables.
-Recent advances have showed that quantum incompatibility is crucial to many applications, including quantum cryptography \cite{gisin2002quantum}, contextuality \cite{amaral2018graph,liang2011specker,um2020randomness}, Einstein-Podolsky-Rosen steering \cite{wiseman2007steering,uola2020quantum,qu2022robust,qu2022retrieving}, Bell nonlocality \cite{brunner2014bell,hirsch2018quantum} and quantum computing \cite{mcnulty2023estimating,wang2021experimental}.
+Quantum incompatibility is crucial to many applications, including quantum cryptography \cite{gisin2002quantum}, contextuality \cite{amaral2018graph,liang2011specker,um2020randomness}, Einstein-Podolsky-Rosen (EPR) steering \cite{wiseman2007steering,uola2020quantum,qu2022robust,qu2022retrieving,PhysRevLett.132.210202}, Bell nonlocality \cite{brunner2014bell,hirsch2018quantum}, quantum computing \cite{mcnulty2023estimating,wang2021experimental}, and quantum communications \cite{guhne2023colloquium}.